-As an alternative to section 1 (3) and (4) of the basic boilerplate, the drafter may use: <spm tf-workplan>
+As an alternative to section 1 (3) and (4) of the basic boilerplate, the drafter may use:

+<spm tf-workplan>

-(3) The appointing authorities, in consultation with the task force chairperson, shall develop a work plan consisting of a list of subjects for study by the task force.
-The task force, by official action, may request a modification of the work plan.
-Only the appointing authorities, after consultation with the chairperson, may modify the work plan.
+(3) No later than 60 days after appointments are made, the appointing authorities, in consultation with the task force chairperson, shall prepare a work plan for the task force to review and adopt.
+The task force, by official action, may modify the work plan.